GaetanoMondelli/xtf/chainlink_usage.md

 ---

+---

 ### Mock Chainlink Contracts for initial protocol design/test

-All the mocks were necessary for deploying the contract locally and launch a local chain with the xtf protocol on localhost.
-This script documents also all the requirements necessary for using xtf.
+All the mocks were necessary for deploying the contract locally and launch a local chain with the XTF protocol on localhost.
+This script documents also all the requirements necessary for using xtf locally.

 - [script/deploy.ts](https://github.com/GaetanoMondelli/xtf/blob/42d6edbc54fcd3da54f1a7ece6c2dae3d9bb482f/scripts/deploy.ts#L35)

 #### Data Feed